They are also known as sexually transmitted infections (STIs) or venereal diseases (VD).

 Symptoms of gonorrhea may occur between 2 to 10 days after initial infection, in some cases, it may take 30 days.
 Some people experience very mild symptoms that lead to mistaking gonorrhea for a different condition, such as a yeast infection.

 Males may experience the following symptoms:

 - a green, white, or yellow discharge from the penis

-Women are less likely to show symptoms, but if they do, they may include:
+Females are less likely to show symptoms, but if they do, these may include: